 - The house edge is the inverse: 3% and 6% respectively

-The 3% difference may seem small, but over 1,000 spins at $1/spin, that gap costs an extra $30 in expected losses.
-Over a long session, RTP matters considerably.
+The 3% difference may seem small, but over 1,000 spins at R10 per spin, that gap costs an extra R300 in expected losses.
+Over months of regular play, consistently choosing higher-RTP games meaningfully stretches your bankroll.

 Important caveat: RTP is calculated over millions of spins.
 In a single session, variance (volatility) dominates — a 94% slot can pay out a jackpot while a 97% slot runs cold.
 But for regular play, high RTP consistently produces better long-term results.